Frank Jackson (basketball)

-Franklin Willis Jackson (born May 4, 1998) is an American professional basketball player for the Salt Lake City Stars of the NBA G League.
-He played college basketball for the Duke Blue Devils.
+Franklin Willis Jackson (born May 4, 1998) is an American professional basketball player for the Ningbo Rockets of the Chinese Basketball Association (CBA).
+He previously played college basketball for the Duke Blue Devils.

 High school career

 Freshman and sophomore seasons

 Franklin attended Lehi High School in Lehi, Utah as a freshman before transferring to Lone Peak High School in Highland, Utah as a sophomore.
-As a sophomore in 2014, Jackson averaged 17.9 points a game and helped his team, along with 4-star future BYU recruit TJ Haws, win the Utah 5A state championship.
+As a sophomore in 2014, Jackson averaged 17.9 points a game and helped his team, along with 4-star future BYU recruit T.J.
+Haws, win the Utah 5A state championship.